Droid-VM/Virtualization/pvmfw/README.md

 - entry 1 may point to a [DTBO] to be applied to the pVM device tree.
 See [debug policy][debug_policy] for an example.

-In version 1.1, new blob is added.
+In version 1.1, third blob is added.

 - entry 2 may point to a [DTBO] that describes VM DTBO for device assignment. pvmfw will provision assigned devices with the VM DTBO.

+In version 1.2, fourth blob is added.

+- entry 3 may point to a [DTBO] that describes VM base DTBO.
+With the VM base DTBO, pvmfw will provision additional information from where configuration data comes.
+For example, hashtree descriptor root digest of Microdroid vendor partition and Secretkeeper public key are included in VM base DTBO.

 [header]: src/config.rs
 [DTBO]: https://android.googlesource.com/platform/external/dtc/+/refs/heads/main/Documentation/dt-object-internal.txt